bcrowell/bcrowell.github.io/black_hole_videos/index.md

 This is one of the reasons why numerical simulations of the interior are so hard: you can't simulate the interior without simulating the entire future evolution of the exterior.

+It's also
-It's also possible that Penrose's diverging blueshift is not actually present in black holes that are formed by gravitational collapse.

-Yes, it is possible that blueshift instability is just an artifact of oversimplified models, but based on my limited understanding of the currently literature, that is probably an outmoded attitude.
+possible that Penrose's diverging blueshift is not actually present in black holes that are formed by gravitational collapse, but based on my limited understanding of the currently literature, that is probably an outmoded attitude.
 Many people, including me, used to feel very comfortable with the idea that all black hole interiors had a Penrose diagram qualitatively